p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement DO5

-Sorting MUST start from the documents CREATE operation.
+Sorting MUST start from the document's CREATE operation.

 :::